pelias/openstreetmap/README.md

 $ node scripts/create_index.js
 ```

-In order to confirm that the mapping have been correctly inserted in to elasticsearch you can now query http://localhost:9200/pelias/_mapping
+In order to confirm that the mappings have been correctly inserted in to elasticsearch you can now query http://localhost:9200/pelias/_mapping

 ## Running an import